 The football player also doesn't eat anything that can cause inflammation in his system, which means he can't have dairy or any kind of dessert.

 McCaffrey has a list of inflammatory foods he gives to his chef, who makes sure that he doesn't add any of those products to his meals.

 Here's what the NFL star's daily menu looks like.

 Christian eats his breakfast—which is also his pre-workout meal—two hours before he starts working out.

 He can't have egg whites, so he would have egg yolks and pair that with something sweet, like a sweet potato hash with oats or fruit of his choice.

-After his first workout of the day, Christian will drink lots of water and take another scoop of pre-workout and some amino in preparation for his lifting and plyometrics session.
+After his first workout of the day, Christian will drink lots of water and take another scoop of quality pre-workout for men and some amino in preparation for his lifting and plyometrics session.